foodieindianmom/blog/_posts/2020-04-11-corn-sandwich.md

 title:  "Creamy Corn Sandwich"
 short_title:  "Creamy Corn Sandwich"
 slug: corn_sandwich
+description: "Creamy Corn Sandwich Is an easy, spicy and tasty sweet corn grilled sandwich recipe for breakfast or snacks.
+The Creamy, Cheesy filling of sweet corn and other herbs makes it more delicious.
+This recipe of Sweet corn sandwich is easily found in any restaurant menu in the appetizer section.
+"
 author: Parul
 tags: Creamy Corn Sandwich foodyindianmom
 date:   2020-04-11 15:58:23 +0530